barfowl/OpenSubdiv/documentation/bfr_overview.rst

-While the internal representations of the Surfaces constructed for different data interpolation types may differ, since they are all constructed as Surfaces, the functionality use to evaluate them is identical.
+While the internal representations of the Surfaces constructed for different data interpolation types may differ, since they are all constructed as Surfaces, the functionality used to evaluate them is identical.

 Bfr::Surface